 PSIC 8226.
 PROJECTIVE ASSESSMENT TECHNIQUES FOR CHILDREN AND ADOLESCENTS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: PSIC 6360 Intervention Models for Academic, Behavioral, and Emotional Disorders in Children and Adolescents.
+Prerequisite: PSIC 6360.

 Introduction to the administration, scoring, and interpretation of tests used to assess the emotional and behavioral functioning of children and adolescents.
 Assessment includes the integration of a complex clinical history, behavioral observations and the use of projective assessment techniques.

 PSIC 8227.
 NEUROANATOMY.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: PSIC 6017 Biological Bases of Behavior in Children and Adolescents.
+Prerequisite: PSIC 6017.